WeblateOrg/weblate/docs/admin/access.rst

 is as follows:

 1. Create a new *group ACL* in the :guilabel:`Group ACL` section.
-Pick a project, subproject, language, or a combination, which will be locked to this group ACL.
+Pick a project, component, language, or a combination, which will be locked to this group ACL.
 2. Define permissions you want to limit by this *group ACL*.
 3. Use the ``+`` (plus sign) button to the right of :guilabel:`Groups` field